al3xandr3/al3xandr3.github.io/_posts/2009-01-21-keyboard-qwerty-layout.md

 keyboard would make it more practical for you.

-For example, for this text i had to write the word WHY a lot ;) so if i had whyrtu instead of qwerty on my keyboard, would be an improvement…right?
+For example, for this text i had to write the word WHY a lot ;) so if i had whyrtu instead of qwerty on my keyboard, would be an improvement...right?
 Maybe yes, but there's other things to take into account, for example:

  * counting ALL of the most used words (not only the why).
  * key combinations that minimizes vertical finger, because jumping from 1st to 3rd row, is less efficient than a jump from 1st to 2nd row.
  * what key combinations minimizes horizontal finger movements?
  * frequent use of pinky, should be minimized, related to the above horizontal and vertical long movements.
- * etc… (many other heuristics)
+ * etc... (many other heuristics)

 And then try out several keyboard layouts and variations.